Winchester Castle F.C.: History

-The club were first formed in 1952 as Castle FC and were the 'sports arm' of Hampshire County Council.
+The club were first formed in 1952 as Castle and were the 'sports arm' of Hampshire County Council.
 They originally played in the Winchester & District League before becoming founder members of the North Hants League in 1968, which they won in 1971.

 Upon entry to Division Four of the Hampshire League for the start of the 1971/72 campaign, the club became known as Winchester Castle and won promotion in their first season after finishing third.

-They then remained a steady Division Three side for a number of years, during which time they won the Hampshire Intermediate Cup in 1977 after defeating Southampton University in the final.
-The 1983/84 campaign was a memorable one when they finally gained promotion as champions.
+They remained Division Three for a number of years, during which time they won the Hampshire Intermediate Cup in 1977 after defeating Southampton University in the final.
+During the 1983/84 campaign, they were promoted as "champions".

 The club then consolidated in Division Two before being placed in a restructured Division One in 1986, after many of the top teams left to join the newly formed Wessex League.
 However, after two seasons they finished bottom and were relegated.
 Further relegation followed at the end of the 1991/92 season when the club finished second from bottom of Division Two.
-After a spell of re-building, they bounced back up in 1997 after finishing runners-up in Division Three.
+The club returned in 1997 after finishing runners-up in Division Three.

-In March 2001 it was announced that Winchester Castle would merge with their local rivals Winchester City in an attempt to create one of the most powerful non-league sides in Hampshire.
+In March 2001, it was announced that Winchester Castle would merge with their local rivals Winchester City.
 The amalgamated club decided that it would use City's Abbots Barton for the first team, and keep Chilcomb for the reserve and ladies team.
 At the end of the 2000/01 season Castle finished as runners-up behind City.
 The clubs then formally merged in June of that year.

 Winchester Castle was reformed in 2006, when the 'A' and 'B' teams decided to leave their parent club, to keep playing together as the Hampshire League 2004 did not want reserve teams to feature amongst its members any more.
 The following season the club became one of the founder members of the Hampshire Premier League.
 They generally remained a steady mid-table side, but in the summer of 2023 a long career of county league football sadly came to an end when they disbanded after a loss of personnel.